 1. INTRODUCTION & WELCOME

-Our journey continues and we are ever grateful to our donors, partners and volunteers and awardees for helping us to continue to learn and grow and to obtain the maximum benefit from every penny people donate to us.
+Our journey continues and we will keep on adapting to the world situation and obtain the maximum benefit from every penny our supporters donate to us.

 Chair and founder of Robertson Outdoor Bursary

 ‘As long as there is a purpose there is no failure’ (Swahili proverb)

 In 2022 we have continued grow and adapt our work.
 Our key activities have been:

 1) The continuation of our partnership with the Exodus Travels Foundation and our Mountain Lioness Project, training five more women in April 2022.

 2) The additional training of one more man funded by ROB’s regular donors.

 3) Holding our First ever Guide Training Conference in Partnership with ETF and the CAWM